tschoulte/bikesharedata/README.md

 ***
 ### 4. Regular bike commuters
 I considered only Monthly Pass holders and Staff Annual Pass holders to be 'regular' riders.
-Therefore, After summing the two quantities of rides deemded regular, 81,686 total rides were regular rides, accounting for 61.68% of all rides.
+Therefore, After summing the two quantities of rides deemed as regular, 81,686 total rides were regular rides, accounting for 61.68% of all rides.

 <img src="Github Pages/Function 4/2.jpg" class="img-responsive" alt="" width="600">